"This is our calling: to heal wounds, to bind what is broken, to bring home those who are lost."

 “Throughout the years more than 150 Sisters have served in various ministries in Louisiana.
 These courageous women have left an indelible mark on our communities and continue to do so each day as they work in our facilities in administration, nursing, pastoral care, finance, legal and education,” said John Finan, CEO of the Franciscan Missionaries of our Lady Health System.

 Each facility held a special Mass and Celebration honoring the Sisters and the incredible work they have accomplished over the years.
-At its Annual Luncheon in September the College also gave a special recognition of the significant impact the Sisters’ have had on the institution.
+At its Annual Luncheon in September the University also gave a special recognition of the significant impact the Sisters’ have had on the institution.

 College’s Board of Trustees

-Many thanks to Sister Uyen Vu, M.S.N., R.N., f.m.o.l. (an alumna from ’99, ’06, and ’08), who has officiated on multiple occasions at a Blessing of the Hands ceremony for the College.
+Many thanks to Sister Uyen Vu, M.S.N., R.N., f.m.o.l. (an alumna from ’99, ’06, and ’08), who has officiated on multiple occasions at a Blessing of the Hands ceremony for the University.
 This ceremony blesses individuals participating in Service-Learning, civic engagement, and other kinds of service for the community.

 By selflessly serving others in the manner of St. Francis of Assisi, the Sisters continue to illuminate the purpose and possibility of our healthcare ministry.